oracle/isv-single-tenant-vcn-isolation/README.md

 Set Up the Infrastructure to Run Multiple Single-Tenant SaaS Applications
 =========================================================================

-Use this Terraform configuration to create the necessary network resources to deploy multiple single-tenant applications that are isolated in separate VCNs.
+Create the necessary network resources to deploy multiple single-tenant applications, isolated in separate VCNs in a single ISV-owned tenancy.

+## Terminology

+SaaS ISV: An independent software vendor that provides software as a service.

+Tenancy: An Oracle Cloud Infrastructure account, owned by an ISV.

+Tenant: A distinct end-customer of the ISV.

 ## Architecture

+The architecture is a scalable network topology, with a separate VCN for each tenant application, isolated in a tenant-specific compartment.

-placeholder for architecture diagram
+(placeholder for architecture diagram)

 ## Example deployment